sagemath/trac_to_gh/Issue 3720.md

 # Issue 3720: stupid bug in elliptic curves caused by refactoring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3720

 Original creator: was